mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-05-27-old-wolverine-portrait.md

 ---
 title: "Days of Future Past"
-excerpt: "PaperFaces portrait of Mystique and Wolverine drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Mystique and Wolverine drawn with Paper for iOS on an iPad."
 last_modified_at: 2016-02-08T15:36:28-05:00
 image:
   path: &image /assets/images/paperfaces-old-wolverine.jpg